Changes in 4.5.0

 To bypass the default secure install, set the following install option in the

 Force Control startup

 If a process in the Control process cluster joins late and has a higher replication UID, by default it will shut down to trigger manual investigation.
-This behavior has been made configurable to let it become the master and demote the rest of the cluster.
+This behavior has been made configurable to let it become the leader and demote the rest of the cluster.

-This scenario can occur if the cluster is not started up all at once, and a master is elected with a lower UID.
+This scenario can occur if the cluster is not started up all at once, and a leader is elected with a lower UID.
 There will have been data loss in this case so this allows that process to force startup and cause the rest to re-sync to it.
 The following setting should be set in

 Significant work was undertaken around QR performance.
 The headline changes are given below;